LorePep/blog/content/post/lkttracker.md

 Intuitively, the eigenvectors of **M** tell the direction of maximum and minimum variation of the brightness, while the eigenvalues tell the amount of variation.
 In particular, if the eigenvalues are both low we are in a flat region (there is not much change in gradient), if one of the eigenvalues is bigger then the other we are on an edge, and if both the eigenvalues are high, we are probably on a corner (brightness changes in both the directions).

-The Gaussian improves the results, weighting **M** based on the distance from the center.
+The Gaussian improves the results, weighting **M** based on the distance from the centre.

 Now, if you remember from linear algebra